 How to Use Descriptive Writing

 Descriptive writing can be used in scenarios where the subject being described needs to be explained in intricate detail.
 One of the most common uses of descriptive writing can be the use of manuals.
 User manuals or lab manuals are extremely important texts that can help a person use a particular apparatus or set up an experiment respectively.
 Teachers can undertake descriptive writing exercises to help them get a better understanding of what they're teaching and how they will go about teaching that particular subject.
-Descriptive writing can also be used in the case of narrative nonfiction or even fiction to help the reader visualise the scene as vividly as possible.
+Descriptive writing can also be used in the case of narrative nonfiction or even fiction to help the reader visualize the scene as vividly as possible.

 Persuasive writing is one of those writing styles that is very hard to emulate unless the writer is extremely influential with their words.
 Persuasive writing can hence be defined as writing that is aimed at convincing the reader of accepting the view of the writer.